On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Results

-\textbf{Sensitivity to IGM metallicity, $Z_\text{IGM}$:} Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del_ZIGM} shows how our model predictions depend on what we assume for the metallicity of the IGM, $Z_\text{IGM}$.
-This sets the metallicity of the cosmologically accreted gas (cf. first term in Equation~\ref{eq:metals_gas}).
-The upper (lower) panel shows the case for $Z_\text{IGM}$=$10^{-5}\,\Zsun$ ($10^{-1}\,\Zsun$); recall that the fiducial value is $10^{-3}\,\Zsun$.
-Note that we do not expect the value of $Z_\text{IGM}$ to affect $\Mg$ and $\Mstar$ values in any way and hence we do not show the interdecile ranges for these quantities.
+Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del_ZIGM} shows how our model predictions depend on what we assume for the metallicity of IGM, $Z_\text{IGM}$.
+This sets the metallicity of the cosmologically accreted gas (cf. the first term in Equation~\ref{eq:metals_gas}).
+The upper (lower) panel shows the case for $Z_\text{IGM}$=$10^{-5}\,\Zsun$ ($10^{-1}\,\Zsun$); recall that the fiducial value is $10^{-3}\,\Zsun$ (grey bands and curves correspond to $\Zg$ and $\Zstar$ for this fiducial case).
+Note that we do not expect the value of $Z_\text{IGM}$ to affect the values of $\Mg$ and $\Mstar$ in any way and hence we do not show the interdecile ranges for these quantities.

-For $Z_\text{IGM}=10^{-5}\,\Zsun$ (upper panels), the differences with respect to the fiducial predictions are negligible for instantaneous case, whereas there are some differences for the delayed case at early cosmic times.
-For the reduced value of the values of $Z_\text{IGM}$, we find that $\Zg$ and $\Zstar$ are marginally lower than in the fiducial case, by less than 0.1 dex, at $z\gtrsim 11$.
+For $Z_\text{IGM}=10^{-5}\,\Zsun$ (upper panels), the differences with respect to the fiducial predictions are negligible except at early cosmic times -- $\Zg$ and $\Zstar$ are marginally lower than in the fiducial case by less than 0.1 dex at $z\gtrsim 11$.
+For $Z_\text{IGM}=10^{-1}\,\Zsun$ (lower panels), differences with respect to fiducial predictions are more readily apparent -- both $\Zg$ and $\Zstar$ track the fiducial case but are offset by approximately 1 dex.

-For $Z_\text{IGM}=10^{-1}\,\Zsun$ (lower panels), the differences with respect to the fiducial predictions are more readily apparent.
-For the instantaneous case, the evolution of $\Zg$ tracks that in the fiducial case, up to the maximum at $z\simeq\,z_\text{rei}$, but is offset approximately 1 dex higher, while at later times the difference shrinks to approximately 0.1 dex by $z\simeq\,5$.
-The evolution of $\Zstar$ tracks that in the fiducial case over the full redshift range, and is offset approximately 1 dex higher.
-For the delayed case, the evolution of both $\Zg$ and $\Zstar$ follows that in the fiducial case, albeit they are offset by approximately 1 dex.